itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QBoxLayout::insertItemFromUiFile(int index, str filename, str objectNameSuffix) -> uiItem:
+.. py:function:: QBoxLayout.insertItemFromUiFile(index: int, filename: str, objectNameSuffix: str) -> uiItem

     Inserts a widget to this box layout at the given `index` position.
     The widget is loaded from an UI file, located